-Among our top picks to get to you through the season is an important memoir, architecture contemplations and a West African cooking book, plus much more.
+Among our top picks to get to you through the season is an important memoir, architecture contemplations and a Ghana-inspired cookbook, plus much more.

 Nick Mulgrew’s cheeky and poignant debut poetry collection is filled with humour, anecdotes and truisms that reflect experiences of an almost-born-free Durbanite of British decent.

 For the past two years, Zahira Asmal has spearheaded an in-depth exploration of movement in three South African cities.